adhithyasash1/CS2008/README.md

-# doing simple ml projects for fun sorted according to year
+# simple ml stuff on sklearn